-The intensity of the carbon footprint of our global fleet of vehicles (t CO2e/CHF million at 2017 average rates) decreased by 23% in 2021 vs. 2017.
+The intensity of the carbon footprint of our global fleet of vehicles (t CO2e/CHF million at 2017 average rates) decreased by 24.7% in 2022 vs. 2017.
+We narrowly missed the 25% fleet emission reduction target due to the late delivery of already ordered electric vehicles.
 Without adjusting the methodology, the intensity of the carbon footprint of our global fleet was 16%.

 Optimizing mobility of our service technicians in a way they spend less time driving a car in traffic and having more time for their customer is a win-win situation for our customers, the environment, and Schindler.

 We are permanently rethinking the size and type of our service fleet vehicles.
 In dense city environments small electric cars, e-bikes or public transport can be the more efficient, faster, and environmentally friendly option.